nb97/biol548-nb97/README.md

 Instructions for this activity can be found here: https://github.com/mwpennell/ubc-biol548o-w2020/blob/master/lectures/lecture2-versioncontrol.md

 #Jessica Kowalski's comment: you already have info in your readme file?! killing it Natalie *high five*

+#Leisl's comment: Nice descriptions in the read me!
+Thanks for collaborating with me!!!